NateyB/legendary-garbonzo/README.md

 ### Project 1a: Value & Policy Iteration
 Project 1a consisted of approximate algorithms for generating optimal policies for MDPs, provided the transition model.
 This project was completed in Haskell.

-It is currently broken.
+Recently, I reworked this project so that the MDP state space could be n-dimensional, and reformulated the solving utilities and definition so that, to solve an MDP, the user need only specify the state space, the state → action mapping, the state → transition → (state, probability) mapping, and the state → reward mapping—as it should be.
+Previously, the user needed to specify many more utilities.

 #### Value Iteration
-The value iteration algorithm constantly updates the utilities of each square until the largest change in utility is less than some user-specified threshold.
+The value iteration algorithm constantly updates the utilities of each square until the largest change in utility is less than or equal to some user-specified threshold.
+Then, a policy is generated from the resultant utilities.

 #### Policy Iteration
 The policy iteration algorithm chooses a policy and keeps tweaking it until it stabilizes.
 In our textbook, the algorithm said that when the policy didn't change from one timestep to another, then it had converged.
 I did not, however, find this to be true.
 Frequently, it took many subsequent iterations to converge.
 Ultimately, I defined convergence as an unchanging policy after